-Canon 700D versus Nikon D5300
+Canon 700D vs Nikon D5300

 The Canon EOS 700D (called Canon T5i in some regions) and the Nikon D5300 are two digital cameras that were revealed to the public, respectively, in March 2013 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably smaller (8 percent) than the Canon 700D.
 Moreover, the D5300 is markedly lighter (17 percent) than the 700D.
 In this context, it is worth noting that neither the 700D nor the D5300 are weather-sealed.